Walney Bridge: History

 Talks began in 1897 to how feasible the construction of a bridge connecting Barrow to Walney would be.
 At the time, Walney residents were frustrated by the fact that they had to use a ferry to traverse the Walney Channel, and they also saw it as an opportunity to commemorate the Diamond Jubilee of Queen Victoria.
 When the bridge was finally approved many companies fought for the building contract, with Sir William Arrol & Co. winning it.
 Construction of the £175,000 (in that time) bridge began in mid-1905 and it was finally opened by Barrow mayor Mrs. T. F. Taylor on 30 July 1908.

 For 27 years Walney Bridge was a toll bridge until 4 April 1935, when the Duchess of York officially renamed it Jubilee Bridge to mark the Silver Jubilee of George V, as recorded on a plaque on the bridge, and handed it to the townspeople.
 During World War II, the bascule bridge was lifted every night to ensure that anyone who made landfall on Walney was unable to reach Barrow by crossing the bridge and reaching its shipbuilding facilities.
 The bridge is now over 100 years old, and in 2008 Cumbria County Council spent £1 million on renovating the bridge and repainting it for its centenary celebration.
 The bridge is not to be confused with Abbey Road's Jubilee Bridge, which is also in Barrow and is a Grade II listed structure.

 The Blue Bridge

 Walney Jubilee Bridge was often nicknamed by local residents the blue bridge in relation to its colour and to distinguish it from the other bridge situated on Barrow.
 These nicknames, however, were ended when in 2008 the bridge was painted gold and black.

+Walney Bridge after sunset looking southwards down Walney Channel.